 Every cluttered speaker has a unique nature, so it is best to approach each case as a special one since there is no single treatment method.
 It is also important to remember that most clutterers cannot hear themselves or are getting therapy for stuttering, so patience is a helpful approach in these cases.

 Speech therapy goals for cluttering are extremely individual-directed.
 However, a typical pattern therapy will usually follow for treatment consideration is:

-- Evaluation: Taking a comprehensive case history looking at family history, speech problems, school and work behavior, previous treatment protocols, and more.
-This lets you clearly see the individual’s position on the spectrum.
+- Evaluation: Take a comprehensive case history, looking at family history, speech problems, school and work behavior, previous treatment protocols, and more.
+This lets you see the individual’s position on the spectrum.

 - To help patients understand their case clearly and explain the path to recovery to them.
 This protocol allows patients to have a better attitude towards recovery on their way to stop cluttering speech.

 - Bringing patients to the point of awareness to help them see the real problem with their speech patterns helps them see the need for therapy.
-Like we discussed earlier, patients aren’t always aware that they clutter.
+As we discussed earlier, patients aren’t always aware that they are cluttered.

 - Lastly, maintaining progress to avoid a relapse.
 Some people may not need this procedure, but some patients require it as it helps them avoid cluttering in the future.

 Advisable Treatment Course For Cluttering Speech Disorders

 Speech therapy is the usual treatment course for cluttered speaking.
 Therapy will typically address the most common factors that influence communication breakdown and pace.

 The first goal of speech therapy will usually be to reduce the rate of speech, a phase many clutterers struggle with.
 Pausing is an easier task for regular speakers to achieve than clutters, so achieving a slower speech rate will require inserting pauses in more natural places by applying their voice-recorded speech.